DanielFord11/EmployeeDB_App/README.md

 - [Questions](#questions)

 ## Description
 This is a commandline application that uses inquierer and a mysql database.
 You can create departments, roles, and employees.
 Then track their salaries.
-It's relational DB

 Video:
 https://drive.google.com/file/d/1wTpAptso831LuZxqz2vST1vxfoGlkCzq/view